About Right to Information

 You can request access directly from QCAT to search, copy or inspect the register of proceedings (list of cases before QCAT) or record for proceedings (QCAT case files).

 The Right to Information Act 2009 (RTI Act) provides a right of access to government information unless, on balance, it is contrary to the public interest to release the information.

-Our publication scheme describes and categorises information available from the Queensland Civil and Administrative Tribunal (QCAT).
+Our publication scheme describes and categorises information available from QCAT under the RTI Act.
 It has been developed to give the community greater access to information as part of the response to the review of freedom of information laws.

 Information is grouped and accessible through seven classes:

 - About us – who we are and what we do

 - Our services – services provided by QCAT

 - Our decisions – how we make decisions

 - Our policies – our policies and procedures